-How frequent you use your swimming pool or spa, along with the type of filter you have will dictate how often you’ll need to have your filter cleaned by a swimming pool cleaning professional.
+How frequently you use your swimming pool or spa, along with the type of filter you have, will dictate how often you’ll need to have your filter cleaned by a swimming pool cleaning professional.
 Filter cleaning frequency ranges from once per month to three or four times per year.

 In fact, dirt particles, when lodged inside the filter itself, help to trap additional particles of debris, which will allow them to be removed from your swimming pool more rapidly.
-A swimming pool technician will typically recommend cleaning the filter before any water deterioration in your pool becomes noticeable.
+A swimming pool technician typically recommends cleaning the filter before any water deterioration in your pool becomes noticeable.

 In order to avoid any serious issues, a swimming pool technician will inspect the filter’s pressure gauge (located on the line into the filter) and flow meter (located on the return line out of the filter) in your pool.
 The difference in flow between the gauges will begin to increase once the filter becomes dirty.